nelson123-lab/Hive/README.md

 **What we learned**

-The Community Aid Platform provided a valuable learning opportunity for our team.
+The HIVE provided a valuable learning opportunity for our team.
 Firstly, it exposed us to new technologies, allowing us to explore their capabilities and limitations.
 Secondly, it served as an enriching educational experience, deepening our understanding of cutting-edge technology and demonstrating our ability to translate this knowledge into a tangible project.
 This journey underscores our unwavering commitment to continuous growth and innovation.

 **What's next for Community Aid Platform**